yuvraj108c/instagram-publisher/README.md

 - All methods return a `boolean` value
 - Cookies are cached under `cookies.json`
 - Videos take some time to be published (< 60 seconds)
+- Enable logging by setting `verbose` flag to true

 ## Inspiration